Aníbal Muñoz Duque: Biography

 He was born in Santa Rosa de Osos, Colombia as the son of José María Muñoz and Ana Rosa Duque.
 He was educated at the Seminary of Santa Rosa de Osos.
 He was ordained to the priesthood 19 November 1933.
-After his ordaination he was a faculty member and prefect of the Minor Seminary of the Institute of Missions of Yarumal from 1933 until 1937.
+After his ordination he was a faculty member and prefect of the Minor Seminary of the Institute of Missions of Yarumal from 1933 until 1937.
 He was then promoted to rector and vice-superior general of the Institute of Yarumal.
 In 1950 he was Pro-vicar general of the diocese of Santa Rosa de Osos until 1951.

 Episcopate

 Pope Pius XII appointed him Bishop of Socorro y San Gil on 8 April 1951.
 He was consecrated on 27 May by the Nuncio to Colombia.
 He was transferred to the diocese of Bucaramanga on 18 December 1952.
 He served there until he was promoted to the metropolitan see of Nueva Pamplona on 3 August 1959.
 He attended the Second Vatican Council in Rome.
 He was elected President of the Episcopal conference of Colombia in 1964, serving until 1972.
 He was appointed apostolic administrator of the archdiocese of Bogotá on 15 April 1967 and transferred to the titular see of Cariana on 30 March 1968.
 He hosted the visit of Pope Paul VI to Bogotá in August 1968 on the occasion of the 39th International Eucharistic Congress; it was the first papal visit to Latin America.
 He was named Coadjutor Archbishop of Bogotá on 2 February 1969.
 He succeeded to the archdiocese of Bogotá on 29 July 1972.
 He was named the military vicar of Colombia the next day.